-The Marist College Honors Program encourages academic excellence, provides opportunities for cultural enrichment, and promotes social and ethical responsibilities.
-The Program offers outstanding students in all majors a variety of learning experiences in and outside the traditional academic setting.
-Honors-enriched classes and co- and extracurricular activities, such as field trips and lectures, bring together talented students who seek a more intensive and extensive educational experience.
+The Marist Honors Program has a three-part mission: to encourage academic excellence, to provide opportunities for cultural enrichment, and to promote social and ethical responsibilities.
+The Program offers outstanding students in all majors a variety of learning experiences in and outside the academic setting.
+Honors seminars and co-curricular activities, such as field trips and lectures, bring together talented students who seek a more intensive and extensive educational experience.
 Promoting the adventure of intellectual pursuits, the Program challenges students to achieve their academic potential while they develop as responsible citizens and leaders in an increasingly culturally complex world.